 Preventing burns indoors

-- Keep children out of the kitchen when you’re cooking.
+- Teach your children to stay out of the kitchen when you’re cooking.
 Avoid leaving the kitchen unattended if you’re using pots and pans, toasters, sandwich presses, slow cookers and rice cookers.

-- Turn handles on pots and pans towards the back of the stove.
+- Use the back burners on the stove first.
+Turn handles on pots and pans towards the back of the stove.

 - Install a guard around the hot plates on your stove.